Natalya Semenchenko: Biography

 In December 2014 Natalia published a trilogy in the series "Hunt for the Truth": "Independence", "Revolution", "Corruption" In her books Semenchenko investigates the domestic political and economic situation in Ukraine in connection with developments in the globalized world.
 In the spring of 2015 Natalia Semenchenko became the head CST "Dosvid", which is engaged in research and innovation.

 From 4 December 2015 till June 10, 2016 talk show "Dosvіd with Nataliia Semenchenko" (”Досвід з Наталією Семенченко") takes place every Friday on "5 Kanal", in the live broadcast of which are discussed the most important topics of economic, political and social development of Ukraine.

 In the fall of 2017, Natalia, with the active group of the student community, establishes an Open Student Association, at which the intellectual club of the OSA begins to work.
 Twice a month, the club holds public meetings with video interviews with experts, representatives of science and business, active intellectuals and just successful individuals.
 The most exciting questions in society, the state, economy, science and technology are discussed there.

-Several times Semenchenko appeared in popular print media in Ukraine: the magazine Vlast deneg (May 2007, № 131), the magazine Status (№ 48/166), the magazine Svobodnaya tribuna (№ 5 / 92 2011), the magazine Publichnye lyudi (№ May 5, 2011), the newspaper 2000, the newspaper Facty, the newspaper Top 10, the newspaper Gazeta po-Kievski, the newspaper Ukraina moloda, the newspaper Business Ukraine.
+Several times Semenchenko appeared in popular print media in Ukraine: the magazine Vlast deneg (May 2007, No. 131), the magazine Status (No. 48/166), the magazine Svobodnaya tribuna (No. 5 / 92 2011), the magazine Publichnye lyudi (No. May 5, 2011), the newspaper 2000, the newspaper Facty, the newspaper Top 10, the newspaper Gazeta po-Kievski, the newspaper Ukraina moloda, the newspaper Business Ukraine.

 She speaks Russian, Ukrainian and English languages and also Hungarian and Italian (with dictionary).